tomsawyer0224/anpr/README.md

 # ANPR - Automatic Number Plate Recognition
 ANPR is a Recognition Model that includes two stages:
-- First stage (Plate Detection): Detector (YOLOv8 or RT-DETR) detects plates.
+- The first stage (Plate Detection): The detector (YOLOv8 or RT-DETR) detects plates.
-- Second stage (Number Reading): Reader (easyocr or PaddleOCR) reads text on the plates.
+- The second stage (Number Reading): The reader (easyocr or PaddleOCR) reads text on the plates.
 # About this project:
 1. **ANPR** or **Automatic Number Plate Recognition** is a Recognition Model that includes two stages:
    First stage (Plate Detection): Detector (YOLOv8 or RT-DETR) detects plates